 - where the individual to whom the information was given requires advice or support in respect to what they have been given.

 We will only share personal information to the extent required for the welfare of individuals and the smooth running of our retreats, or where there is a legal requirement that we share information with the authorities.

-If you nave concerns about confidentiality or privacy, or any other matter, you may raise these with Nayaka (centre director) or Amoghavira (Chairman of trustees) through our concerns and complaints procedure.
+If you have concerns about confidentiality or privacy, or any other matter, you may raise these with Nayaka (Centre Director) or Amoghavira (Chairman of Trustees) through our concerns and complaints procedure.